Michael Nelson (political scientist): Career

 In addition to his articles on political topics, Nelson has written lengthy articles about Charles Dickens, Frank Sinatra, Garrison Keillor, C. S. Lewis, Jonathan Edwards, Stephen L. Carter, Ward Just, the military academies, the Iliad, the Odyssey, the Aeneid, liberal education, baseball, football, and music.
-A former writer-editor with the Washington Monthly and a frequent contributor to the Claremont Review of Books, he has published articles in a number of popular magazines, including the Weekly Standard, Newsweek, Saturday Review, Legal Affairs, and the American Prospect.
+A former writer-editor with the Washington Monthly, he has published articles in a number of popular magazines, including the Weekly Standard, Newsweek, Saturday Review, Legal Affairs, and the American Prospect.
 He also has written articles for newspapers such as the New York Times, International Herald Tribune, Washington Post, USA Today and Baltimore Sun, and websites such as Politico and insidehighered.com.
-He wrote frequently for the Review section of the Chronicle of Higher Education, and was a blogger for its “Brainstorm” web site during the 2008 election.
+He wrote frequently for the Review section of the Chronicle of Higher Education and the Claremont Review of Books.

 Nelson created and served as editor of the Interpreting American Politics book series for Johns Hopkins University Press.
 He created and, with Sewanee president John L. McCardell, edits the American Presidential Elections book series for the University Press of Kansas.
 He also created and edits the Landmark Presidential Decisions book series for the University Press of Kansas.
-He was the political analyst for WMC-TV in Memphis for thirty years and was the host of “Informed Sources” on Memphis’s public television station, WKNO-TV.
+He was the political analyst for WMC-TV in Memphis for thirty years and was the host of “Informed Sources” on Memphis' public television station, WKNO-TV.